Akbar: Central India

 In 1564, Mughal forces began the conquest of Garha, a thinly populated, hilly area in central India that was of interest to the Mughals because of its herd of wild elephants.
 The territory was ruled over by Raja Vir Narayan, a minor, and his mother, Durgavati, a Rajput warrior queen of the Gonds.
 Akbar did not personally lead the campaign because he was preoccupied with the Uzbek rebellion, leaving the expedition in the hands of Asaf Khan, the Mughal governor of Kara.
 Durgavati committed suicide after her defeat at the Battle of Damoh, while Raja Vir Narayan was slain at the Fall of Chauragarh, the mountain fortress of the Gonds.
-The Mughals seized immense wealth, an uncalculated amount of gold and silver, jewels, and 1000 elephants.
+The Mughals seized immense wealth, including an uncalculated amount of gold and silver, jewels, and 1,000 elephants.
 Kamala Devi, a younger sister of Durgavati, was sent to the Mughal harem.
 The brother of Durgavati's deceased husband was installed as the Mughal administrator of the region.

-Like in Malwa, however, Akbar entered into a dispute with his vassals over the conquest of Gondwana.
+As with Malwa, Akbar entered into a dispute with his vassals over the conquest of Gondwana.
 Asaf Khan was accused of keeping most of the treasures and sending back only 200 elephants to Akbar.
 When summoned to give accounts, he fled Gondwana.
 He went first to the Uzbeks, then returned to Gondwana where he was pursued by Mughal forces.
 Finally, he submitted and Akbar restored him to his previous position.

 Assassination attempt

-Around 1564, there was an assassination attempt on Akbar that was depicted in a painting.
-The incident took place as Akbar was returning from a visit to the dargah of Hazrat Nizamuddin near Delhi, when an assassin shot an arrow that pierced his right shoulder.
-The Emperor ordered the apprehended assassin, a slave of Mirza Sharfuddin, a noble in Akbar's court whose recent rebellion had been suppressed, to be beheaded.
+In January 1564, an assassin shot an arrow at Akbar, which pierced his right shoulder, as he was returning from a visit to the Dargah of Hazrat Nizamuddin near Delhi.
+The Emperor ordered the apprehended assassin, a slave of Mirza Sharfuddin—a noble in Akbar's court whose recent rebellion had been suppressed—to be beheaded.